 No-one can say that Nathan Earle doesn't know how to make a lasting first impression.

-The Saracens wing showed fine pace that day, a skill he has used time and again over the years, and it’s that acceleration - coupled with a great understanding of support play - that has given him a reputation for finishing.
+The Saracens wing showed fine pace that day, a skill he has used time and again over the years, and it’s that acceleration - coupled with a great understanding of support play - that has given him a strong reputation for finishing.

-Hong Kong-born Earle joined England’s party for the senior tour of Argentina in the summer of 2017 and impressed Eddie Jones so much that he earned another international call-up as part of the 35-man squad for the 2018 NatWest 6 Nations.
+Hong Kong-born Nathan joined England’s party for the senior tour of Argentina in the summer of 2017 and impressed Eddie Jones so much that he earned another international call-up as part of the 35-man squad for the 2018 NatWest 6 Nations.